noahlattari/comment-counter/README.md

     \*
 ```

+For further clarification, the first block comment inside ```Application.java``` would be counted as 10 lines within a block comment.

 #### Assumption 3:
 Similarly, if a comment is too long for the current line, and the IDE pushes it down one line, it now counts as **two lines** within block comments.
 The following code would count as 4 lines within block comments.
 This is not exactly how the PDF demonstrated it but it makes a lot more sense to me since a line becoming too long creates a new line in the IDE.
 ```